izzye84/my_dagster_project_with_dbt/README.md

      ```
        - Note: The virtual environment path (`venvs/current_venv`) is managed automatically by the GitHub Action and ensures the `executable_path` always points to the latest virtual environment.

-4. **Testing**
+## Test your code
-   - Test the dbt Core integration locally using `dagster dev`
+   - Test the dbt Core integration locally by running `dagster dev`
-   - If everything works as expected, open a Pull Request